 Linda West has served as a member of our board of directors since March 2020 and also serves as Chair of our Compensation Committee.
 Ms. West served in multiple leadership roles of increasing responsibility for E. I. du Pont de Nemours and Company from August 1981 until her retirement in December 2019.
 Ms. West most recently served as Vice President, Corporate Planning and Analyses, where she led the execution of transformational transactions from October 2009 until her retirement, including major divestitures, spin-offs, acquisitions, and the merger with The Dow Company followed by simultaneous spin-offs into three independent companies.
-Throughout her career with DuPont, Ms. West led early and late stage businesses including DuPont Imaging Technologies,

-DuPont Personal Protection, DuPont Microcircuit Materials, and DuPont Industrial Imaging.
+Throughout her career with DuPont, Ms. West led early and late stage businesses including DuPont Imaging Technologies, DuPont Personal Protection, DuPont Microcircuit Materials, and DuPont Industrial Imaging.
 Prior to serving as Vice President, Corporate Planning and Analyses, Ms. West was the Chief Financial Officer of multiple DuPont businesses and was the Vice President, General Auditor and Chief Ethics and Compliance Officer for five years during the initial implementation of the Sarbanes-Oxley Act of 2002.
+Ms. West currently serves on the board of directors of Context Therapeutics.
 Ms. West holds a B.S. in Accounting with a minor in Business Administration from the University of Delaware.
 We believe that Ms. West is qualified to serve on our board of directors due to her finance background and extensive experience in business management and corporate transactions.